yeonsoochung/corp-favorita/README.md

 <img src="images/meats.PNG" alt="Alt text" width="800"/>
 </p>

 - **Produce:** Apart from an initial low and two sharp dips, unit sales and % units sold on-promo stay relatively consistent throughout the data set.
 The second sharp dip, starting at Jan.
 2015, lasts for five months and coincides with a slide in oil prices that stabilize in those five months.
-More items must have been promoted to bring sales back up, as oil prices did not climb back to pre-fall 2014 levels.
+Along with the necessity of buying produce, more of these items must have been promoted to bring sales back up, as oil prices did not climb back to pre-fall 2014 levels.

 <p align="center">
 <img src="images/produce.PNG" alt="Alt text" width="800"/>
 </p>

 - **Eggs:** There is a visually discernible correlation between egg sales and oil prices, as well as between % units of eggs sold on-promo and oil prices, starting from Oct.
 2014.
 There are sharp spikes at Oct.-Dec.
 2016 and at May/June 2017.
 Unlike the general trend seen in the overall data, egg sales have a more direct correlation with oil prices.
+Overall, more eggs were purchased after oil prices decreased, indicating a larger incorporation of eggs into the meals of Ecuadorian homes as a form of austerity.

 <p align="center">
 <img src="images/eggs.PNG" alt="Alt text" width="800"/>
 </p>

 - **Home and Kitchen II:** Unit sales generally increased as oil prices decreased after Jan.
+2015, followed by stability in sales after Jan.
+2016 as oil prices remained at low levels.
+Before 2016, however, there was a spike in % units sold in June 2015 and a spike in units sold in Oct.
+2015.
+The 2015 spike in % units sold suggests items were promoted to boost sales after the oil prices dropped and rose slightly.
+Oil prices decreased some more after June 2015, and unit sales and sales on-promo increased substantially - by 110% (43,258 to 91,028 units) and 116772% (29 to 33,893 units), respectively.
+This indicates more home and kitchen items being promoted, and perhaps Ecuadorians were deciding to cook at home more after oil prices remained low for close to year.
+I would love to see more detailed data on item sales to learn more about this.
+-
-2015, followed by stability in sales as oil prices remained at low level, indicating promotional reactions to oil prices. % units sold on-promo also increased but with about a 6-month lag compared to units sold.
+- , indicating promotional reactions to oil prices. % units sold on-promo also increased but with about a 6-month lag compared to units sold.
 The lag includes an initial spike at June 2015, which coincides with a brief rise in oil prices after its steep drop from pre-fall 2014 levels.
+These items are obviously less of a necessity than food items, so the lag suggests civilians restraining from purchasing home and kitchen items for six months

 <p align="center">
 <img src="images/hk2.PNG" alt="Alt text" width="800"/>